Ballot paper

 It's important not to lose your vote just because you don't know what to do.

-At the top of the ballot paper, it will tell you which election it's for – for example, local or Parliamentary (General Election) and also it will give you instructions about the maximum number of candidates you may vote for.
+At the top of the ballot paper, it will tell you which election it's for – for example, local or Parliamentary (General Election).
+It will also give you instructions about the maximum number of candidates you may vote for.
 If you mark or vote for more than the number allowed, your ballot will not be counted.
 If you have the choice to mark for 3 candidates but only choose to vote for one then this will be counted as normal.

 How to vote using your ballot paper